 But I digress.

 So, after I launched it at noon last Sunday, it all went pretty darn smoothly.
 I added new members.
 Sorted out some registration issues.
 Welcomed people with the most ridiculous video I have ever created.
-I was

 And after things settled down for a bit, I got in my car and drove an hour and a half to see my Dad in the hospital.
 Where he has been since January 11th, when an infection nearly took his life.